jgm/pandoc/INSTALL.md

-    `FLAGSPEC` is a list of Cabal configuration flags, optionally preceded by a `-` (to force the flag to `false`), and separated by spaces.
-Pandoc's flags include:
+    `FLAGSPEC` is a list of Cabal configuration flags, optionally preceded by a `-` (to force the flag to `false`), and separated by spaces.  `pandoc`'s flags include:

     - `embed_data_files`: embed all data files into the binary (default no).
       This is helpful if you want to create a relocatable binary.

+    `pandoc-cli`'s flags include:

-    - `lua53`: embed support for Lua 5.3 instead of 5.4.
+    - `lua`:  compile in support for Lua filters and custom writers.

     - `server`:  compile in support for running in HTTP server mode when the executable is renamed (or symlinked as)